-These two bills - H.R.
-928 and S. 1723 - are designed to provide broadbased, across-the-board initiatives to enhance the independence and accountability of the inspectors general operating under the Inspector General Act of 1978, as amended.
+These two bills-H.R.
+928 and S. 1723-are designed to provide broad-based, across-the-board initiatives to enhance the independence and accountability of the inspectors general operating under the Inspector General Act of 1978, as amended.
 This would occur through changes in the removal of IGs, notification of the OIG budget requests to Congress, fixing a term of office for the IGs, and establishing a Council on Integrity and Efficiency as well as an Integrity Committee, replacing counterparts created by executive order.
-In the 110th Congress, the House Committee on Oversight and Government Reform has approved a version of H.R.
+In the 110th Congress, the House has passed H.R.
 928, while the Senate Committee on Homeland Security and Governmental Affairs has held hearings on proposals along these same lines.